-- Keep it short
+Keep it short

 Landing pages aren’t supposed to convey all the details of your offer or service.
 Their goal is to spark interest rather than have the viewer read through a myriad of rules and regulations.
 Large blocks of text are off-putting, especially in the digital age of the ever-shorter attention span.

 Use terms that are clear for everyone who is looking for your service, even those who have never had contact with financial services before.
 How can someone sign up for your offer if they can’t understand it?

 This is the part of a landing page that needs to speak to the viewer’s needs.
 Show how your offer fits them.
 By adopting this approach, you present yourself as a business that is aware of the problems, on top of offering a solution.

-- Call to Action
+Include a Call to Action

 Without a solid CTA, landing pages have no chance of getting a large number of leads.
 What does it need to convert?
 First of all, it needs to be short.
 It is a button, after all.

 I’m sure this CTA alone has been responsible for a solid increase in registrations.
 When it comes to the rest of the landing page, it has its ups and downs, with heavy reliance on the gold theme being the latter, but the CTA here is on point.
 It’s even placed right.
 No scrolling required to get there – great stuff.

 Four are not enough?
 Go check out other solutions for the financial industry.
 On top of that, we have some financial landing page templates for you to use if you don’t feel like making one from scratch.

 This one is a bit of a mixed bag.
 On one hand, it’s very sharp in terms of design, colors (unless you’re Team Light Mode), and, most importantly, technical solutions.
 The animations are smooth as butter.
 The “a” key opens the form on any part of the page, which sounds nifty, but it’s a two-edged sword.

 Now for the other part of the mix.
-It’s not a full-fledged landing page.
+It’s not a full-fledged finance landing page.
 There are certain webpage parts here, such as the login and access buttons on top and external links that take you away from the page, therefore causing a distraction.

 Copy-wise, it focuses on features, rather than benefits, and the copy is more straightforward than catchy.
 There are some aspects of this page that need to be worked on, but the overall feeling is a positive one.
 As long as viewers remember to “summon” the form, Fey is going to be okay conversion-wise.

 It almost looks like a different company, doesn’t it?
 So, what exactly has changed here?
 The background, obviously, now looks much more professional.
 Bye, bye, gold.
 The heading is, well, basic.
 There is nothing here that tries to entice you to register for the service.
 Even the CTA button is as ‘beige’ as it gets.
 Any mention of a bonus has been eradicated.

-At least the form is well-structured and easy to fill out, good job on that front.
+At least the form is well-structured and easy to fill out.
+Good job on that front.
 One thing that trading landing pages suffer from is the disclaimer.

-It takes up at least a quarter of the whole page, the font and the background are not consistent with the rest of the page.
+It takes up at least a quarter of the whole page.
+The font and the background are not consistent with the rest of the page.
 It is noticeable, though.